ritua2/gib/conductor/README.md

 **Note**

-A previous version of the current code, written in python is available [here](./gocode).
+A previous version of the current code, written in go is available [here](./gocode).
+Both are similar as of May 27th, 2019 but the go version will no longer be maintained.